ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 <!--
 List any prerequisites that are needed to use with this endpoint solution.
 Remove any section that is unnecessary.
 -->
-* A Symantec DLP Enforce Server
+* Symantec DLP Enforce Server

 #### Configuration
 <!--